isomerpages/moe-bendemeersec/_the-bendemeer-standards/Use of Electronic Devices.md

 on the laws.</p>
 </li>
 <li>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Any misuse or inappropriate use
+<p>Any misuse or inappropriate use to abuse or hurt the school, staff, students
-to abuse or hurt the school, staff, students or member of the public will have their devices confiscated.
+or member of the public will have their devices confiscated.
 They are also subjected to severe disciplinary actions.</p>
 </li>
 <li>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Inappropriate behaviour includes
-spam, scamming/phishing, personal attacks, accessing/possessing/circulating
+<p>Inappropriate behaviour includes spam, scamming/phishing, personal attacks,
-pornography, posting of materials that are inappropriate on any platforms, taking of photographs and videos of school staff, students or any member of the public without their permission.</p>
+accessing/possessing/circulating pornography, posting of materials that are inappropriate on any platforms, taking of photographs and videos of school staff, students or any member of the public without their permission.</p>
 </li>
 <li>
-<p><a rel="noopener noreferrer nofollow" target="_blank">·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Smartwatches are not permitted for communication (e.g., calls and text messages) during school hours.
+<p><a rel="noopener noreferrer nofollow" target="_blank">Smartwatches are not permitted for communication (e.g. calls and text messages) during school hours.
 Smartwatches are not permitted during school-based assessment and national examinations.
 Any student caught using will be taken as cheating and a zero mark will be given.</a>
 </p>
 </li>
 <li>